Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Massive refactoring to all the toggle/tab buttons.
 They are all setup the same way now and have consistent padding.
 I have verified all the pages and I believe everything is still working
 * Massive refactoring of the HTML structure for sheet-row stuff.
 Lots of changes.
 I've checked the whole UI and it all looks good, but I may have missed some things
+* Removed separate damage for the second crit.
+Both crits (normal and adv/dis) now show the same damage if both show.

 **August 14th 2015**